valancej/documentation/_docker/languages-frameworks/java.md

 redirect_from:
   - /docker-integration/java/
 ---
-In this article you will learn about setting up a Java based project on our Docker infrastructure.
+In this article you will learn about setting up a Java-based project on Codeship Pro.
 We will use Maven and Gradle for our build configuration, but the same concept applies for any other Java based language or tool.

 ## Services and Steps
 Before reading through the documentation please take a look at the [Services]({% link _docker/getting-started/services.md %}) and [Steps]({% link _docker/getting-started/steps.md %}) documentation page so you have a good understanding how services and steps on Codeship work.